jisan146/IoT-RND/README.md

 # IoT RND
-This a sample of my IoT based RND.
+This is a sample of my IoT based RND.

 ## For More
 Please Visit Demo Folder.